gobb/Charta/README.md

+### WARNING

+> This repo is totally experimental and you should use it at your own risk.
+And by that, what I
+> really mean is this: *DO NOT USE THIS IN PRODUCTION.* It's currently in an untagged, untested
+> state.
+Be careful.

 ## Charta: Automatic output escaping for native PHP Templates

 Charta is a templating system offering automatic output escaping in native